 Qualifying assets include money market accounts, checking or savings accounts, certificates of deposits, retirement accounts (such as 401K or IRA), or investment accounts such as stocks, bonds, and mutual funds.
 Borrowers that can benefit from an asset-based loan include those who are self-employed with insufficient verifiable income, retirees with low verifiable fixed income, or individuals with many assets in the U.S.

 Monthly qualifying income can be determined using a percentage of different types of assets.
-For stocks, bonds, and retirement funds, borrowers can use 70%, and for cash accounts, they can use 100%.
+Borrowers can use 70% for stocks, bonds, and retirement funds, and 100% for cash accounts.

-Some lenders will have minimum age requirements for retirement accounts and minimum and maximum loan amounts.
+Some lenders require a minimum age for retirement accounts and minimum and maximum loan amounts.
 The rules for an asset-based mortgage can change depending on the borrower's financial situation.

-To determine if an asset-based mortgage loan is right for you, contact our NASB experts.
-You can contact us at 855-921-4921 or click here for additional information.
+To determine if an asset-based mortgage loan is right for you, contact our NASB experts at 888-661-1983 or click here for additional information.